denten-books/plain-text/main.md

-postscript to the American edition, they remark on the broad trend in literary theory to treat texts as objects of interpretation, disavowing the kind of criticism aimed at the "real meaning of texts," at "what the text says," "what really happened," or "what the authors intended [@latour1986, 273]."
+postscript to the American edition, they remark on the broad trend in literary theory to treat texts as objects of interpretation, disavowing the kind of criticism aimed at the "real meaning of texts," at "what the text says," "what really happened," or "what the authors intended [@latour_laboratory_1986, 273]."
 Similarly, research in the social study of science should be aimed at the "contingent character of objectification practices."
-Science, on their view, is itself a type of a literary system, "generating texts whose fate (status, value, utility, facticity) depends subsequently on interpretation [@latour1986, 273]."
-Throughout the book, Woolgar and Latour use the term literature to mean something "inscribed, printed, or published," a combination of verbs that coincides with "literature" consistently throughout [@latour1986, 47-53].
+Science, on their view, is itself a type of a literary system, "generating texts whose fate (status, value, utility, facticity) depends subsequently on interpretation [@latour_laboratory_1986, 273]."
+Throughout the book, Woolgar and Latour use the term literature to mean something "inscribed, printed, or published," a combination of verbs that coincides with "literature" consistently throughout [@latour_laboratory_1986, 47-53].
 Viewed as a work of literary theory, *Laboratory Life* reifies and advances the research program started by the post-structuralists.
 Where Jacques Derrida could offhand remark that "everything is a text,"[^ln2-derrida] Woolgar and Latour make concrete the literal transformation of matter into text.
-No longer was literature an illustration of something that happens in the laboratory:
-Latour and Woolgar showed the laboratory to function as a literary system.
+No longer was literature an illustration of something that happens in the laboratory: Latour and Woolgar showed the laboratory to function as a literary system.

-[^ln2-derrida]: This is a bit of a postructuralist caricature, but it is not difficult to find direct sources expressing the idea.
+[^ln2-derrida]: This is a bit of a post-structuralist caricature, but it is not difficult to find direct sources expressing the idea.
 For example, see John Caputo quoting Jacques Derrida in his *Deconstruction in a Nutshell: A Conversation with Jacques Derrida*, "I often describe deconstruction as something which happens.
 It's not purely linguistic, involving text or books.
-You can deconstruct gestures, choreography.
+You can de-construct gestures, choreography.
 That's why I enlarged the concept of text.
 Everything is a text [@caputo_deconstruction_1996]."

 The conventional way to understand Woolgar and Latour brings the interpreter